wconrad/wconrad.github.io/_posts/2015-06-27-tabular-alignment-antipattern.markdown

 # Makes a Mess of Version Control History

-When a block of tabularly lined code needs to be realigned, the version control system will treat each of those lines as having been
+When a block of tabularly alined code needs to be realigned, the version control system will treat each of those lines as having been
 modified: